abhishekbadola/frames-player/README.md

 - Javascript doesn't gurantee you to play at specified frame speed but **requestAnimationFrame** helps in managing better performance of webpage and saving battery life.
 - Added service worker to cache loaded frames (for better performance)
 - Implemented buffering (taking buffer size as 50 frames) so that the frames doesn't lag or become choppy.
 That's how the frame rate is also maintained
+- Frame can be added in paused state.
+Clicking on play again displays the frame for the duration you entered
+- Text entered will be reflected in realtime as subtitle above the frame

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.5.